ponylang/ponylang-website/content/reference/performance.md

 - You need to know when code you call is allocating new objects.
 - You need to know when code you call results in memory copies

+Some of you probably looked at the `String` performance enhancement above and thought, "doesn't the JVM do that for you?"
+You'd be right.
+That's a standard optimization in many languages.
+It's an optimization we are adding to Pony.
+However, the basic pattern applies.
+Be aware of triggering extra allocations that you don't need to.
+Your compiler and runtime can add many optimizations to avoid allocations, but it's not going to do everything for you.
+You still need to understand your allocations.
+They're called "your allocations" because in the end, you end owning them and they end up owning your performance.

 ### Give in to your "primitive obsession" {#primitive-obsession}

 Many collections of programming "best practices" teach you to avoid ["primitive obsession"](https://refactoring.guru/smells/primitive-obsession).
 This great advice, normally.
 It's not such great advice if you are worried about performance.
 Let's take two ways you can represent a short form American zip code: